 The way people go about writing essays can vary a great deal from one individual to the next.
-Some people spend a lot of time fretting over how to write a paper that is informative, one that is educational or even entertaining for the readers.
+Some people spend a lot of time fretting over how to write an informative paper, one that is educational, or even entertaining for the readers.
 However, the content is not the only issue – it is how the essay is written or should be written.
 A lot of people get confused about the first person and third person and which one they should use.

 Certainly, a lot of writers can feel confused about which person to use.
 It is easy to fill an essay with informative content, but the writer needs an in-depth understanding of all viewpoints to avoid moving from one person to the other, or they at least need to know this is happening.
 Undoubtedly, this mixed method can demonstrate certain cleverness, but it can lead to confusion in essay writing and other non-fictional works.

 How or Why Does This Matter?

 Switching continuously from the first to the third person can lead to confusion for the reader.
 Who is speaking exactly?
 What makes part of the essay seem impersonal and detached when the next part – the first-person essay part – seems personal and rather intimate?
 The mistake of writing from both viewpoints without being aware of doing so can give the impression of haphazardness.